LoginRadius/docs/content/tutorial/golang/index.md

 > **Note:** You must have Go installed, and the minimum supported version is 1.13.0
 >
 > New to Golang?
-Check out [this reference](https://golang.org/doc/).
+Check out <a href="https://golang.org/doc/" target="_blank">this reference</a>.

 When you signed up for the LoginRadius account, it created an app for you.
-This app is linked to a ready to use web page - [Auth Page (IDX)](/concepts/idx).
+This app is linked to a ready to use web page - <a href="/concepts/idx" target="_blank">Auth Page (IDX)</a>.

-Auth Page (IDX) reflects the configuration changes that you make in [LoginRadius Dashboard](https://dashboard.loginradius.com/getting-started).
+Auth Page (IDX) reflects the configuration changes that you make in <a href="https://dashboard.loginradius.com/getting-started" target="_blank">LoginRadius Dashboard</a>.
 You can utilize this webpage for authentication requirements on your Golang application.

-> **Note:** [Create an account](https://accounts.loginradius.com/auth.aspx?return_url=https://dashboard.loginradius.com/login&action=register) to get started if you don't have one yet!
+> **Note:** <a href="https://accounts.loginradius.com/auth.aspx?return_url=https://dashboard.loginradius.com/login&action=register" target="_blank">Create an account</a> to get started if you don't have one yet!

 ## Choose Theme